ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Bounds for sigma in z-direction

-  Here you can specify the maximum and the minimum values that :m:`sigma_z` in the gaussian curve equation can reach during the fitting routine.
+  Here you can specify the maximum and the minimum values that :math:`sigma_z` in the gaussian curve equation can reach during the fitting routine.

   .. note::